Fat Freezing vs Liposuction

 Still deciding between fat freezing and liposuction?

-At Skinduced Aesthetics in Newcastle, we offer TGA-approved fat freezing treatments with no surgery, no downtime, and proven results.
+At Skinduced Aesthetics in Newcastle, we offer TGA-approved fat freezing treatments provided in a clinical setting, with no surgery and minimal downtime for many people.

-Our qualified team will assess your goals during a free consultation and help you choose the safest option for your body.
-We’ll explain how controlled cooling works, show you before and after photos, and answer all your questions without any pressure.
+Our qualified team will assess your goals during a free consultation and help you understand which option may be suitable for your body and goals.
+We’ll explain how controlled cooling works, discuss previous treatment outcomes where appropriate, and answer all your questions without any pressure.

 Whether you are targeting love handles, belly fat, or other stubborn areas, we’ll create a treatment plan that fits your lifestyle and goals.

 Book a free consultation today with our qualified team.
-We’ll assess your goals and help you choose the safest option for your body.
+We’ll assess your goals and help you understand which option may be suitable for your body and goals

 👉 Book Your Free Consultation Now